MRtrix3/mrtrix3/docs/reference/commands/dwibiascorrect.rst

 Options specific to the "mtnorm" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-lmax** the maximum spherical harmonic order for the output FODs.
-The value is passed to the dwi2fod command and should be provided in the format which it expects (Default is "4,0,0" for multi-shell and "4,0" for single-shell data)
+- **-lmax values** The maximum spherical harmonic degree for the estimated FODs (see Description); defaults are "4,0,0" for multi-shell and "4,0" for single-shell data)

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^